-Risk Likelihood Consequence Risk Mitigation Analysis Organisational Operations and Reputation Possible Minor Medium If not supported by the WAPC or Minister, the amendment will not be progressed and the City will advise the proponent The proposal may not be accepted by the Western Australian Planning Commission or the Minister for Planning. that they may submit a modified proposal.
+Risk Likelihood Consequence Risk Mitigation

+Analysis

+Organisational Possible Minor Medium If not supported by the WAPC

+Operations and or Minister, the amendment

+Reputation will not be progressed and the

+City will advise the proponent

+The proposal may not be that they may submit a

+accepted by the Western modified proposal.

+Australian Planning

+Commission or the

+Minister for Planning.